-The number of deaths for Jersey with an underlying cause of Influenza and Pneumonia (ICD-10 code J09-J18) which is used as a proxy for flu deaths, for the five most recent calendar years (2015-2019) where data is available are:
+The number of deaths for Jersey with an underlying cause of Influenza and Pneumonia (ICD-10 code J09-J18) which is used as a proxy for flu deaths, for the five most recent calendar years (2015-2020) where data is available are:

-Table 2: Annual Influenza and Pneumonia deaths \(ICD-10 code J09-J18, 2015-2019)
+Table 2: Annual Influenza and Pneumonia deaths (ICD-10 code J09-J18, 2015-2020)

 Year Number, rounded to nearest 5

 2015 30

 2016 30

 2017 30

 2018 20

 2019 20

+2020 15

-\ Counts are rounded to the nearest multiple of 5
+^{} Counts are rounded to the nearest multiple of 5

-Please note that we still may not know exactly how many people die from seasonal flu each year, as Influenza may not always be listed on death certificates of people who die from flu-related complications.
+Please note that it still may not be possible to know exactly how many people die from seasonal flu each year, as Influenza may not always be listed on death certificates of people who die from flu-related complications.
 There are several reasons for this:

-- serious complications can be triggered by flu; flu can make chronic medical problems worse - many flu-related deaths can also occur one or two weeks after a person's initial infection, either because the person may develop a secondary bacterial co-infection or because influenza can aggravate an existing chronic illness - most people who die from flu-related complications are not tested for flu or may not have sought medical care until later in their illness when influenza can no longer be detected from respiratory samples
+- serious complications can be triggered by flu; flu can make chronic medical problems worse - many flu-related deaths can also occur one or two weeks after a person's initial infection, either because the person may develop a secondary bacterial co-infection or because influenza can aggravate an existing chronic illness - most people who die from flu-related complications are not tested for flu or may not have sought medical care until later in their illness when influenza can no longer be detected from respiratory samples the data for this report are derived from GP Central Server (EMIS web); Community Pharmacy server (PharmOutcomes); information supplied by the Preventive Programmes Team about seasonal flu vaccinations given in nurseries and schools; Microbiological Surveillance of Hospital patients by the Infection Sciences Laboratory; All deaths in Jersey captured by the Superintendent Registrar's office and entered on their designated IT system.